If you live in an apartment or condominium, cigarette smoke can easily seep into your home.

 For the past half decade, officials at the U.S. Department of Housing and Urban Development (HUD) have encouraged public housing authorities, as well as the owners and managers of public assisted housing, to adopt smoke-free policies.

-A 2013 CDC study estimated that if smoking were eliminated in public housing projects it would save $520 million annually in healthcare costs, renovation expenses, and fire losses.
+A estimated that if smoking were eliminated in public housing projects it would save $520 million annually in healthcare costs, renovation expenses, and fire losses.

 Sward said the public housing campaign is also important because many times residents in these complexes can’t afford to move if they are being affected by secondhand smoke.